oracle-livelabs/database/23cfree/sql-json/sql-json.md

     ```
     ![Image alt text](images/task_3_1.png " ")

 2. Select from the view to ensure the change is in.
+In this example we are also showing that you can use json_value in there where clause.
 Copy the SQL below and click **Run Script**.

     ```
     <copy>
     SELECT json_serialize(data PRETTY)